atomix/atomix/README.md

 ```

 ### Creating a [dynamic cluster](#cluster-configurations)
-The CopyCat cluster configuration is `Observable`, and once the local node is elected
+The Copycat cluster configuration is `Observable`, and once the local node is elected
 leader, it will begin observing the configuration for changes.

 Once the local node has been started, simply adding or removing nodes from the observable
 `ClusterConfig` may cause the replica's configuration to be updated.
 However,
 it's important to remember that as with commands, configuration changes must go through
 the cluster leader and be replicated to the rest of the cluster.
-This allows CopyCat
+This allows Copycat
 to ensure that logs remain consistent while nodes are added or removed, but it also
 means that cluster configuration changes may not be propagated for some period of
 time after the `ClusterConfig` is updated.

 ### Creating the CopyCatContext
-CopyCat replicas are run via a `CopyCatContext`.
-The CopyCat context is a container
+Copycat replicas are run via a `CopyCatContext`.
+The Copycat context is a container
 for the replica's `Log`, `StateMachine`, and `ClusterConfig`.
 To start the replica,
 simply call the `start()` method.